-The Organization receives significant resources and support from GIT and related organizations pursuant to various agreements, including the MOU between the Organization and GIT.
+The Organization receives significant resources and support from GIT and related organizations pursuant to various agreements, including a memorandum of understanding between the Organization and GIT.
 An interruption of this support could cause substantial doubt in the Organization's ability to continue as an independent entity.